 Description

-This easy, cheesy chicken quesadilla is a go-to for me.
-The crunchy tortilla, seared chicken, lime, salsa, cilantro, sour cream - these are all my favorite flavors!
-And if you don't have time to make the individual quesadillas: heat smaller tortillas and serve everything as a fajita bar!
+These crunchy cheesy chicken quesadillas are my attempt at recreating the best quesadilla I ever ate.
+And if you don't have time to make the individual quesadillas: warm smaller tortillas and serve everything as a fajita bar!

 Ingredients